eladalon1983/strange-concoctions/screen-capture-wg-charter.md

 ## Scope

-As part of this charter, the Screen-capture Community Group is focusing its activities on extending existing screen-capture APIs, and on producing new APIs, both for screen-capture itself, as well as for adjacent functionality.
+As part of this charter, the Screen-capture Community Group is focusing its activities on producing new screen-capture APIs and extending existing ones.
+APIs directly involving screen-capture are in scope, as are APIs that would typically be used in tandem with screen-capture.

 ## Work mode